 Explanatory Notes Virtual Masterclass Series

-In May and June of 2021, the IESC hosted a series of virtual masterclasses.
-The virtual series, targeted at industry consultants, included masterclasses based on each of the IESC Explanatory Notes.
-The masterclass sessions, presented by each note’s authors, provided the opportunity to describe how the methods in each Explanatory Note can be applied and to answer questions from the participants.
+The IESC has hosted a series of virtual masterclasses, targeted at industry consultants, based on each of its Explanatory Notes.
+The masterclasses, presented by each note’s authors, provided the opportunity to describe how the methods in each Explanatory Note can be applied and to answer questions from participants.

 - 26 May 2021 – Uncertainty analysis–Guidance for groundwater modelling within a risk management framework